purescript/purescript-transformers/docs/Module.md

 ### Types

-    data RWST r w s m a where
+    newtype RWST r w s m a where
       RWST :: r -> s -> m (See s a w) -> RWST r w s m a

     type See s a w = { log :: w, result :: a, state :: s }